Nonsmooth frameworks for an extended Budyko model: A Nonsmooth System for a Glaciated Planet

 \begin{remark} There are many possible ways of extending system \eqref{Aeta} beyond the strip $\mathbb{R} \times [0,1]$.
-The choice of extension as done in system \eqref{ig-pws}-\eqref{ig-pws1} assures the following points: \begin{enumerate} \item The attracting nature of the strip $\mathbb{R} \times [0,1]$. \item The switching from sliding to crossing is entirely determined by zeroes of $h(A, \eta)$.
-This point is especially important in the modeling of the physical system, since $h$ signals the ice line's advance or retreat and $h$ should be ``off" for some positive amount of time at the extreme ice line locations (pole or equator) and should ``turn back on" when the system has reduced or increased enough greenhouse gases. \item The time derivative of the sliding mode is entirely determined by the governing function of the greenhouse gas effect, $g(A,\eta)$.
-Again, this aspect is especially important in the modeling of the physical system, since at the extreme ice line location (pole or equator), the ice-albedo feedback shuts off and the greenhouse gas effect is the only driver of the system. \end{enumerate} \end{remark}
+The choice of extension as done in system \eqref{ig-pws}-\eqref{diffinc} assures the following points: \begin{enumerate} \item The strip $\mathbb{R} \times [0,1]$ is attracting. \item The switching from sliding to crossing is entirely determined by zeroes of $h(A, \eta)$.
+This point is especially important in the modeling of the physical system, since $h$ signals the ice line's advance or retreat and $h$ should be ``off" for some positive amount of time at the extreme ice line locations (pole or equator) and should ``turn back on" when the system has sufficiently reduced or increased greenhouse gases. \item {Filippov's theory asserts that at the attracting sliding segment on $\eta=1$, the time derivative must be almost everywhere, while at $\eta=0$, it is almost everywhere.
+Hence, the effective speed at which orbits slide along the boundaries is zero and the motion is thus entirely determined by the governing function of the greenhouse gas effect, $g(A,\eta)$.
+Again, this aspect is especially important in the modeling of the physical system, since at the extreme ice line location (pole or equator), the ice-albedo feedback shuts off and the greenhouse gas effect is the only driver of the system. } \end{enumerate} \end{remark}